Qualifying law degrees and law conversion courses

 A law degree develops transferable skills in areas such as communication, research and analysis, problem-solving and decision-making.
 It also requires students to work under pressure and manage time well.
 The jobs you could consider include management trainee schemes, public sector administration, working in finance or journalism, or qualifying as a company secretary.

 Back to About law degrees.

-After September 2020, the SRA intends to change the requirements to become a solicitor, introducing the two-stage Solicitors Qualifying Examination (SQE).
+From autumn 2021, the SRA intends to change the requirements to become a solicitor, introducing the two-stage Solicitors Qualifying Examination (SQE).
 For the new pathway, trainee solicitors will need a degree or equivalent, to pass the two SQE exams, gain substantial recognised work experience (which can be part of their degree) and pass SRA's Character and Suitability requirements.

 As part of these changes, both the SRA and the BSB will be moving away from regulatory involvement with law degrees or graduate law courses, and will no longer specify their content.
 It is expected that law degrees will prepare prospective solicitors for the new SQE exams, and they may also include the in-work experience required.
 At the time of writing, it is not known how graduate law conversion courses will be affected by these changes, but the SRA anticipates a range of preparatory courses for non-law graduates taking the SQE.
 For prospective barristers, the Bar Standards Board has said that a qualification covering the seven foundations of legal knowledge will still be required, whether in a law degree or non-law degree followed by further graduate or postgraduate study.

 The SQE will sit outside the academic system.
 It will be run by Kaplan, and will comprise two exams.